stleerh/documents/loki_operator.md

 NetObserv requires to use a specific tenant for Loki, named `network`, which uses a specific tenant mode implemented in Loki Operator 5.6+.
 For that reason, NetObserv is not compatible with prior version of the Loki Operator.

-Since 5.6 is not yet released, for testing purpose only you can use another tenant as a temporary hack.
-It shouldn't be used as such in production: in that case, we recommend to not use the Loki Operator, and use [Loki distributed deployment](./loki_distributed.md) instead.

 ## Installing Loki Operator

 Install the Loki operator using Operator Hub.
 If using OpenShift, open the Console and navigate to Administrator view -> Operators -> OperatorHub.